dgweissman/website/content/home/posts2.md

 As a white, cisgendered, heterosexual male, I recognize that my identity and outward presentation have garnered me unearned and unfair privileges in academia and in the world at large.
 As a scientist, teacher, member of a University community, and citizen, I am committed to:
-1. confronting my own biases
+1. Confronting my own biases.
-2. doing my part to reform and dismantle oppressive systems, including those in academia
+2. Doing my part to reform and dismantle oppressive systems, including those in academia.
-3. calling out instances of discrimination
+3. Calling out instances of discrimination
-4. teaching about the contributios of underrepresented people to science as well as the ways that science has been used as a tool for oppression.
+4. Teaching about the contributios of underrepresented people to science as well as the ways that science has been used as a tool for oppression.
-5. befriending, mentoring, learning from, citing, listening to, and elevating the voices of underrepresented and marginalized people, students, and scholars.
+5. Befriending, mentoring, learning from, citing, listening to, and elevating the voices of underrepresented and marginalized people, students, and scholars.